Next to information about your publications you can add other types of information to your ORCID record. This includes:

 If you can't find your grant, it's possible the funder is not covered by Dimensions.
 A list of the sources can be viewed when you're signed in in your ORCID record, via https://orcid.dimensions.ai/datasources

 Peer review contributions can only be added to your ORCID record by a trusted organization.
-This can be the organizer of the peer review, such as a publisher of funder, or by a third party review recognition service, such as Publons (on August 18, 2022 Publons was integrated into Web of Science Researcher Profiles).
+This can be the organizer of the peer review, such as a publisher of funder, or by a third party review recognition service, such as Web of Science Reviewer Recognition Service (formerly Publons).
 This means you have to provide your ORCID iD to the organizer of the peer review and/or link your Web of Science Researcher profile to your ORCID record.
 And you have to give the review organizer and/or Web of Science permission to update the review section of your ORCID record.

 In your ORCID record, the name of the journal, the review date and your role will be visible.
 For blind peer reviews, there is no information about the reviewed publication.